Myth #1: I lock my car doors, which is enough to protect my car from getting stolen.

 Reality: Vehicle theft IS preventable!
 By taking a few extra precautions to secure your vehicle, you can make it more difficult for a thief to steal.
 Research shows that thieves are looking for easy targets with little or no risks of being detected.
-If your vehicle is secured with several layers of protection and at least one visible theft deterrent device, thieves will most likely target a different vehicle.
+If your vehicle is secured with several layers of protection including at least one visible theft deterrent device, thieves will most likely target a different vehicle.

 Myth #3: I’ll only be away from my car a moment – besides it’s so hot what will it hurt if I leave the car running while I run into the convenient store (or dry cleaners, or gas station)?

 Reality: Vehicle theft is often a crime of opportunity!
 NEVER leave your vehicle running unattended; Not even for a minute!
 Especially take care to never leave children or beloved animals in the vehicle and unattended running vehicle.
 It doesn't take long to steal a car and it is all that much faster when it is already on.

 Myth #4: It doesn’t matter if my car is stolen – my insurance company fully covers me.

 Reality: Although you may have full coverage insurance on your vehicle, you may still have a deductible, which may not take away all the pain of losing your vehicle.
 Many auto theft victims end up with some out-of pocket expenses.
 Often times, the value of the stolen vehicle is less than the owner thought and a payout may not cover the cost to replace the vehicle or cover all of the damages should the vehicle be recovered.
 Generally, insurance companies cannot cover the inconvenience of lost time, hassle of looking for a new vehicle nor remove the feeling of being violated.

 Myth #5: My vehicle has a key fob and cannot be driven unless the key is with it.